sonic-howl/sonic-howl.github.io-old/organization.md

-> Information Management.
-The pinaccle of thankless work.
+> *Information Management.
+The pinaccle of thankless work.*

-> Thankless work is 80% of success.
-It's all the work necessary to build the solid foundation any structure needs.
+> Thankless work is 80% of success. *Thankless work* is all the work necessary to build the solid foundation any structure needs.
 > A Solid foundation provides stability, even when everything else is shifting.
 Without question, with enough stability, one can
 > continue to operate far beyond the capacity they thought possible.
 >